marcoguerri/marcoguerri.github.io/_posts/2016-07-23-python-multiprocessing-internals.markdown

 ---
 layout: post
-title: "The lifetime of a Python multiprocessing.Process"
+title: "Creation and termination of a Python multiprocessing.Process"
 date:   2016-07-24 20:00:00
 categories: jekyll python multiprocessing
-summary: "Some notes on the mechanisms that regulate the lifetime of a Python multiprocessing Process, investigating in particular what happens when the interpreter terminates."
+summary: "This post is a collection of notes on the mechanisms that regulate the creation and termination of a Python multiprocessing Process, investigating in particular what happens when the interpreter terminates."
 ---

 Background
 =======
-Let's consider the following snippet of code, where the main thread spawns a worker process that requires some time to terminate.
+In the following code snippet, the main thread spawns a worker process that requires a certain amount of time to terminate.

 ```python
 from multiprocessing import Process